-The Ohio metro used to simply lead the Midwest in GDP, population and job growth, an impressive feat on its own.
-But the sheer diversity and scale of corporate expansion projects that have landed here of late rivals that of any major region in North America, and there’s still plenty more yet to come.
+The Ohio metropolitan area used to simply lead the Midwest in GDP, population and job growth, an impressive feat on its own.
+But the sheer diversity and scale of Columbus, Ohio’s businesses expanding during recent years rivals that of any location in North America, and there’s still plenty more yet to come.

 A Big Domino Falls in the Life Sciences

 One of the most recent eye-openers has taken this “emerging” Midwest hub for life sciences and made it a bonafide national contender.
 Amgen’s $365 million assembly and packaging facility will create 400 new jobs – many of which will be filled by STEM talent from Ohio State University – when it opens in 2024.
 The investment will greatly enhance both the production and distribution capabilities of the region for the biopharmaceutical industry.

 Along with the growth of Forge Biologics and Andelyn Biosciences, two startup contract manufacturing companies building 175,000 square-foot or larger facilities nearby, the production capacity of the region will explode within two years.

 But it’s not just production and distribution—Columbus also welcomed a major gene therapy player in 2021.
 Sarepta Therapeutics invested more than $30 million in an 85,000-square-foot R&D facility following its acquisition of a local startup.
 Dubbed the Genetic Therapies Center of Excellence (GTCOE), Sarepta will continue its discovery, pre-clinical and clinical development trials as a leader in precision genetic medicine for rare diseases.

 In Good Company in Columbus